9 Best Books on Data Visualization with D3.js in 2024

 4. Best book for absolute beginners: D3.js in Action

-If you’re a complete beginner, I think the best book for you is D3.js in Action: Data visualization with JavaScript by Elijah Meeks.
+If you’re a complete beginner, I think the best book for you is D3.js in Action by Elijah Meeks and Anne-Marie Dufour.
 It's a practical tutorial for creating interactive graphics and data-driven applications using D3.
 The book covers every major concept and feature of D3 visualization.

 • Chapter 1 gives an introduction to D3.js

-• Chapter 2 talks about Information visualization data flow
+• Chapter 2 talks about Manipulating the DOM

-• Chapter 8 talks about Geospatial information visualization
+• Chapter 8 talks about Integrating D3 in a frontend framework

 The book teaches the right way to do things with D3 to get you moving down the right path.
 We recommend this to a beginner who’s willing to put in the work and try out different solutions.